Monday, 29 July 2024

 SronChona Chorein 927m 2hrs 21mins

-I started the second walk at 2:30pm after a brief break for a drink and to collect some more drink, it was now a warm sunny afternoon, T-shirt time and I knew that the climb was going to be rough and tough.
+I started the second walk at 2:30pm after a brief break for a drink and to collect some more drink for the next walk, it was now a warm sunny afternoon, T-shirt time and I knew that the climb was going to be rough and tough.
 There is a bridge below the dam and then a climb up the track to the height of the Giorra Dam.
 I had seen the steep path climbing behind a boatshed about half a kilometre along Loch an Daimh so walked along to the boatshed and started looking for the start of the path.
 A mistake, the path started a lot closer to the dam and as I looked back a couple who had started behind me were climbing up the hill.
 I had to retreat and found the start of the path that looked ominous but that was the good section.
 It climbs on a less steep traverse for half a kilometre to a point above the boatshed then turns and makes a beeline for the ridge up what has become a rocky gulley filled with loose rock at a gradient that is on the steep side of steep and never-ending.

 Quite a few parties were descending, gripped with the fear of loose rocks and propelled downwards in the afternoon heat by the prospect of a drink at some nearby hostelry.
 I stopped for conversations on a couple of occasions, a relief from the climb.
 The path eventually begins to open out about 750 metres and climbs along a broad ridge to a top at 888 metres, There is then a longish dog leg over to the top at 926 metres and then to the summit at 960 metres.
 I was able to view Lochan an Cat that nestles in the northeast Corrie of Stuc an Lochain, the spelling of Locha(i)n is never the same even if the subject is the same.
 As I neared the summit, the couple who had taken the right path at the start were beginning their descent.